 - 1. All MSN applicants must submit a completed application with supplemental documentation to the Nursing CAS admissions portal by the required deadline. - 2.
 Applications for admission to the university must be submitted via CalStateApply by posted deadlines. - 3.
 All completed applications will be reviewed and ranked. - 4.
-The top qualified candidates will be invited for a face to face panel interview. - 5.
-Final selection of applicants to the MSN program are based on initial ranking and ranking based on the face-to-face interview.
+The top qualified candidates will be invited for a panel interview. - 5.
+Final selection of applicants to the MSN program are based on initial ranking and ranking based on the interview.